Top 7 questions to ask when buying high speed internet access

 - Is it a nationwide network or does it rely on interconnect agreements with other carriers?
 Does it have Global Capacity?

-- Is the bandwidth I pay for dedicated through to your backbone for just my use, or is it shared with other customers?
+- Is the bandwidth I pay for dedicated internet through to your backbone for just my use, or is it shared with other customers?

 - Does the network offer IPv6?
 IPv6 will be used for devices that can access the Internet.
-This marks a major change in the way we will use the Internet.
+This marks a major change in the way we will use the Business Internet.
 Does the supplier have plans to offer this new standard for internet addressing?
 If so, when?

 - Does the supplier offer low latency – this can be critical for many applications, including VoIP – Packet Loss kills VoIP Applications leading to choppy sounding calls.
 Low latency can also help with “jitter” on your calls.
 Leading edge technologies such as on line ordering and payment, electronic bonding with suppliers and other business tools can also be adversely affected by latency issues.